 AJAX Handlers

 To create an AJAX handler, define it in your controller or component.
-Handler names should use the onSomething pattern, for example, onSubmitContactForm.
+Handler names must use the onSomething pattern, for example, onSubmitContactForm.

 function onSubmitContactForm()